When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-For the sleeper, at-home sleep apnea testing is generally more affordable than a polysomnogram and is often covered by insurance.
+At-home sleep apnea testing is generally more affordable than a polysomnogram and is often covered by insurance.

 Shorter Wait Times

-Whereas sleep clinics often have long waitlists, at-home sleep apnea tests can usually be administered more quickly as they do not require people to come into the lab.
+Whereas sleep clinics often have long waitlists, at-home sleep apnea tests can usually be administered more quickly as they do not require you to come into the lab.
 The sooner you receive a diagnosis of OSA, the sooner you can start treatment and begin to find relief from your symptoms.